Jonathan-321/ArtExtract/README.md

 ## 📚 Citation

-If you use ArtExtract with enhanced features like Multispectral imaging in your research, please cite:
+If you use ArtExtract in your research, please cite:

 ```
 @software{ArtExtract2023,